Cloud Functions

 Cloud Functions is a way to run JS code through Node.js on a server managed by Google.

-We assume the server is safe from tampering or leaks.
+We assume the server being safe from tampering or leaks.

 Some functions are triggered on HTTP requests.
-Some functions are triggered by events that happens in the Firebase ecosystem such as the registration of a new user in Firebase Auth.
+Some functions are triggered by events that happen in the Firebase ecosystem such as the registration of a new user in Firebase Auth.

 Two kinds of functions triggered by an HTTP request.

-function is a pattern where the client SDK and the server SDK do more work as they create and manage the HTTP messages (requests and responses) including managing the authentication data.
-Such a function may easily deny the request if the user is unauthenticated.
+A Firebase Callable function is a pattern where the client SDK and the server SDK do more work as they create and manage the HTTP messages (requests and responses) including managing the authentication data.
+They may conveniently deny the request if the user is unauthenticated.

 Create a function